Blendify/blender-manual/trunk/blender_docs/manual/render/blender_render/materials/properties/shadows.rst

 (Fig. :ref:`fig-bi-material-shadow-scene`) consisting of two "posts", one with a red (totally non-transparent) material; one green (partially transparent) material, set up on a light blue plane to receive the shadows.
-The illustrations were all taken in Blender Render engine, with Multitexture mode.
+The illustrations were all taken in Blender Renderer, with Multitexture mode.

 Shadow Receiving Object Material